Matthew5500/Benvenuto-Pizzeria-DB-Management/README.md

 # Benvenuto-Pizzeria-DB-Management
-Comprehensive SQL project for Benvenuto's Pizzeria, featuring relational database design and custom SQL queries for orders, inventory, and staff management.
+A comprehensive SQL project that involves designing a relational database and writing custom SQL queries for Benvenuto's Pizzeria.
+The project showcases database management skills, focusing on creating and managing tables for orders, inventory, and staff, as well as generating complex queries for data retrieval and analysis.
+This repository is part of a portfolio to demonstrate expertise in database design and SQL query development.